 Add your peer lab to this site by sending a pull request to our GitHub repo.
 Instructions are in the readme, just open an issue if you have questions.

 Most of success is just showing up.
 Peer labs are no exception.
 It's important for you as an organizer to just be there.
 Finding a co-organizer can help, too, so ask around.
+Some peer labs do a quick standup near the beginning of the meetup to get everyone to introduce themselves and what they're working on that day.
 Don't worry too much about attracting participants, even if it's just you, at least you've got a nice time to code every week, and hopefully you'll meet some other people to jam with.

 One last important note: your peer lab should have a stated Code of Conduct.
 This helps let everyone know that they're welcome in the space you're creating.
 The Contributor Covenant is what we recommend.